Data Science Coast To Coast

 It was only recently that we regularly used to hear statements like “Let the data speak for themselves”.
 Today, we instead hear worries about fairness of data-driven systems and AI.
 Nevertheless, a focus on a specific formulation of fairness in one data science step is far too narrow to be the whole story.
 We need to address inequitable representation in the data record, inequities due to the data scientist’s world view being reflected in the model, inequities in the resulting outcomes, and inequities in access to fruits of the analysis.
 In this talk, I will lay out a research agenda in this direction, and invite you to join me.

-Urban Informatics with Dr. Arya Farahi and Dr. Kate Starbird
+Dr. Arya Farahi and Dr. Kate Starbird

 Quantifying and Mitigating Sources of Bias in a Decision-Support System